UCANU Predoctoral Health Services Research Program

 The University of Chicago and Northwestern University (UCANU) Predoctoral Health Services Research (HSR) Program is intended to support predoctoral training in health services research for students already enrolled in a University of Chicago PhD program.

-CHeSS is now accepting applications for the UCANU Predoctoral HSR Program at UChicago for the 2018-19 academic year.
+All funded fellowship positions for the UCANU Predoctoral HSR Program at UChicago for the 2018-19 academic year have been filled.
 See below for more information about the program, including eligibility criteria and application instructions.

 This program incorporates interdisciplinary training in health services research (topics such as comparative and cost-effectiveness analysis; patient safety and quality; patient-centered care; markets and organization; and health care disparities), and learning health care systems.
 All predoctoral students at the University of Chicago selected for support by the UCANU Predoctoral HSR Program, regardless of discipline, will work with the program directors and a faculty mentor to develop an individualized program for regular participation in the many health services research and training activities at both the University of Chicago and Northwestern University.
 Trainees are generally in their third or fourth years of graduate training when they begin the program and thus will divide their time between 1) advanced coursework in their relevant discipline; 2) workshops; and 3) completing their dissertation research.